ChucklesOnGitHub/website/content/home/experience.md

     date_end: '2023-05-14'
     description: Presented the UCLA Miniscope system with insights about how user feedback shapes iterations of the tools produced at Open Ephys.
 Demoed Miniscope acquisition in Bonsai for use of coaxial commutators and synchronization with external hardware to integrate calcium imaging acquisition with behavioral paradigms.
 Collab with Alex Leighton.

-  - title: Open Source Tools for Behavioral Neuroscience Workshop at NeuroDoWo
+  - title: Workshop "Open Source Tools for Behavioral Neuroscience", NeuroDoWo
     company: Instructor
     company_url: 'https://neurodowo.nwg-info.de/'
     company_logo: ''